WHY HIRE A WEDDING PHOTOGRAPHER IN FRANCE?

 - Editorial

-This style looks like a fashion magazine.
+his style looks like a fashion magazine.
 The photographer gives more direction and poses.
-Light, location, and styling are carefully planned.
+They carefully plan the light, location, and styling.
 Images feel polished, stylish, airy and a bit dramatic.

 - Documentary